According to Pedometer app, I walked the most steps in my Chinese trips:

 In the evening, I went to see the Anshun Bridge aka Dongmen Bridge (famous for its light at night) and passed by the Bar Street.
 Someone in a small pub by the street played a new song of Gao Jin, Xia Xue Ha Er Bin, which I liked a lot.

-After completely lost even with some help from other visitors in the area, I and decided to have noodles at some vendor on the way back.
+After completely lost to find Tangba Street (in TimeOut’s The coolest neighborhoods to visit in 2019) even with some help from other Chinese visitors in the area, we decided to have noodles at some vendor on the way back.
 Near the hostel, I bought some yellow cherries at a fruits store as I’d never eaten them before.
 It tasted like red cherries though.

 Before going to sleep, I bought some bread for breakfast at a Hong Qi Guan store as I’d depart early tomorrow.